 Copyright registration is not required but you should consider registering your work with the National Copyright Administration as it will provide a public record and can serve as useful evidence in copyright disputes in Chinese courts.

 Patent the Product Idea

 The moment you are able to patent your idea, you should do it to protect the intellectual property rights of your company.
 You should patent your idea in other countries you are going to target.
 How does this help?
 Well if your product is duplicated by China, you can prevent such products from being sold in Canada and United States by proving that you own the patent to the product.

 To start the trademark registration process, the company must either directly file an application with the China Trade Mark Office (CTMO) or file the application through the World Intellectual Property Organization (WIPO) which acknowledges trademarks registered worldwide.

 The trademark registration system in China operates on a first-to-file system, not a first-to-use basis.
 Therefore, the faster you can register your foreign company, brand names, and logos the better.

 China has its own jurisdiction.
 So, as trademarks in China are territorial, to get registered protection you must apply for trademark rights in China mainland, using Chinese characters.
 For brand protection in Hong Kong, Taiwan, or Macau you’ll need a separate trademark application.
 And if you’re already registered in the USA or in Europe, well, it will just protect you in the USA or in Europe.

 We advise you to develop a Chinese language mark in China and therefore register both the English name and the equivalent Chinese characters as trademarks to avoid wasting time and money on litigation proceedings.

-For example, when Starbucks enter the Chinese market, the literal translation of its Chinese name got copied by Xingabake, a Chinese coffee brand.
+For example, when Starbucks entered the Chinese market, the literal translation of its Chinese name was copied by Xingabake, a Chinese coffee brand.
 Which led the company to juridical actions.
-Fortunately for them, they won the case and got compensated around $45,000.
+Fortunately for them, they won the case and were compensated around $45,000.